Originally Posted: June 13, 2024

 The Climb

 The official starting point for Pitch 1 of Poppy’s Peril is a belay station located at the bottom of an obvious crease about 75 feet up the slab, so it is necessary to make a diagonally leftward traverse up to the anchors.
 I regard this traverse to be “Pitch 0” of the climb.
-It really isn’t as difficult as it first appears, but we had no protection along the way.
-(Update: A friend of mine did the climb a week later and reported that two new bolts have been installed on the traverse.)
-Depending on season and weather conditions, there might be one or more water streaks that must be crossed along the way.
-Be careful.
-The day Kellie and I were here, a climber slipped on the traverse and took a 10-foot slide!
+It really isn’t as difficult as it first appears, but there might be one or more water streaks that must be crossed along the way, especially in early season.
+Thankfully, it was recently retrofitted with two bolts on the traverse.
+Whether you clip the bolts or not, be careful.
+The day Kellie and I were here, a climber slipped on the traverse and took a 10-foot slide toward the lake!

 .